 Workplace wellness isn’t just about physical health, it is also characterized by a motivated, engaged and inspired workforce who do great work.

 The presence of creativity indicates a healthy life force energy and spirit of an organization.
-A healthy organization is a sustainable one.
+A healthy organization is a resilient one.
 Unhealthy organizations tend to devalue creativity.

 I frequently receive emails from people who are miserable and frustrated because they feel creatively unfulfilled at work, bored by the daily grind, and stressed by the accelerating demands of productivity.
 When managers discourage new ideas, creativity and enthusiasm is stymied.
 The result?
 Disengagement.